 Food Angel creates hot meal boxes and food packs for distribution to underprivileged communities.
 They accept food and drinks still in their packaging, fresh food (fruits and vegetables), cooked food, bakery items, as well as frozen food.
 They have several collection points located in various shopping malls in Hong Kong.

 Food Grace is a local organisation in the New Territories (Tai Po, Yuen Long and Kwai Chung) whose mission is to recycle surplus fresh fruits and vegetables, mainly from wet markets but you can donate your household surplus as well.
-It also aims to link communities together with initiatives such as “Food Friendship” Food Recycling Scheme in Sham Shui Po, Wong Tai Sin, Kowloon City and Tuen Mun District.
+It also aims to link communities together with initiatives such as the “Food Friendship” Food Recycling Scheme in Sham Shui Po, Wong Tai Sin, Kowloon City and Tuen Mun District.

 Food-Co, started by St. James’ Settlement, is another platform for facilitating food donations.